nikr/nbpy/README.md

 It also uses the builtin (I think) `json`, `urllib2` and `logging` modules.

 There is a nicer version of this that I am doing, in the other branch of this repo.
 It includes better error handling (fail-fast) and is split into multiple modules.
-It is currently under development, and should be usable by the end of September 2014.
+It is currently under development, and should be usable by the middle of October 2014.

 Example Usage: